PPAP Documentation Explained (PPAP Levels 1–5 with Examples)

 12. Initial Process Studies (SPC):

 Includes all Statistical Process Control charts affecting the most critical characteristics.
-The intent of SPC is to demonstrate that critical processes have stable variability and that are running near the intended nominal value & the process is capable/under control.
+SPC intends to demonstrate that critical processes have stable variability and are running near the intended nominal value & the process is capable/under control.

 13. Qualified Laboratory Documentation :